fatenasm/fatenasm.github.io/_pages/about.md

 ---

 My work focuses on optimisation theory and algorithms with applications in machine learning and operations research.
-I design decomposition methods for structured optimisation problems, namely, methods that exploit favourable structures by breaking large-scale models into smaller, more tractable pieces, and leverage on the underlying mathematical properties to recover proper solutions.
+I design and analyse decomposition methods for structured optimisation problems, namely, methods that exploit favourable structures by breaking large-scale models into smaller, more tractable pieces, and leverage on the underlying mathematical properties to recover proper, fitting solutions.
 I draw tools from nonlinear programming, variational analysis, convex optimisation, and stochastic programming.